trose16/makersbnb/README.md

 * Images: Allow users to upload images of their property to the app.
 These images would then be displayed on each listing.
 * Email notification: Send users emails when they have received a request on one of their listings, or when one of their booking requests has been confirmed.
 * Price calculation: When users make a request on a listing and enter the dates they wish to book, the total cost of their stay will be calculated and displayed.
+* Stripe integration for basic payment implementation
+* A 'chat' functionality once a space has been booked, allowing users who have made a book to communicate with their hosts.